wadded up sheets bed sheets in dryer

 If I attempt to launder a set of sheets daring to throw in pillowcases as well, here’s what happens: The sheets get tangled and then roll themselves in a tight roll.
 The pillowcases wind up inside that big fat wad, making me wonder if they even got washed.

-Meet Wad-Free
+Meet Wad-Free for Bed Sheets

-Buh-Bye, Balled-Up Sheets
+Buh-Bye, Balled-Up Bedding!

 Who, what, where?